vict0rsch/_vict0rsch.github.io/_posts/2018-05-17-restore-tf-model-dataset.md

 ---
 layout: post

-title: Save and Restore a Tensorflow model with its Dataset using simple_save
+title: "Save and Restore a Tensorflow model with its Dataset using simple_save"
 subtitle: "Restoring a graph, finding the appropriate Tensors and Operations"
-cover_image: datacenter.jpg
+cover_image: tf.png
 comments: true

 excerpt: "The saved_model API allows for easy saving.
 Restoring the model and performing inference is a bit trickier when the input Tensors come from a tf.data.Dataset.
 We'll see here how this works."

 author: